Past Presentations

 Roundtable Facilitator: Norman Daoust

-Boston SPIN (Software Process Improvement Network)
+Sponsor: Boston SPIN (Software Process Improvement Network)

 Description: A one hour roundtable discussion of use case modeling, focusing on tip and traps from the attendees